 The synthetic case developed by Wang et al. (2018) is adapted for the application of SAs on C-RIVE parameters during a low-flow period (Fig. 2).
-It is a river stretch with a width of 100 m and a length of 1000 m representing the Seine river.
-The

-115 with the experimental protocol of the BDOM measurement (Servais et al., 1995), that considers 45 days as a limit between refractory and slowly biodegradable organic matter.
-Moreover, a 45-day simulation period is also necessary for studying the long-term effect of TOC degradation on river metabolism.
+It is a river stretch with a width of 100 m and a length of 1000 m representing the Seine River.
+The low-flow period is characterized by a discharge of $80 \text{ m}^3 \text{ s}^{-1}$.
+The simulation period is 45 d long in order to be coherent with the experimental protocol of the BDOM measurement (Servais et al., 1995), that considers 45 d as a limit between refractory and slowly biodegradable organic matter.
+Moreover, a 45 d simulation period is also necessary for studying the long-term effect of TOC degradation on river metabolism.